Wondering what the best things to do in Venice are? Here’s a little guide to help you plan your next trip to Italy’s floating city.

 Some examples?
 When exploring the residential area of Dorsoduro, I ended up in the most peaceful campo (San Nicolò dei Mendicoli), where I could hear the sound of TVs and clinking cutlery from the windows.
 And I’ll always remember that time when I took a side calle in the Castello district and ended up chatting with a local named Luigino who showed me some beautiful details (and the stories behind them) I would have probably missed otherwise.

 I hope you found this list of things to do in Venice useful!
-For more tips for traveling to Venice, check out these 11-tips for your trip to Venice.
+For more tips for traveling to Venice, check out these 11 TIPS FOR YOUR TRIP TO VENICE.
+And if you have some extra days on hand, plan some more sightseeing adventures with these 9 EASY DAY TRIPS FROM VENICE BY TRAIN.

 Pssst….
 Pin this article for future reference and get in touch if you have any questions in preparation for your next trip to Venice!